exalsius/client-hw-info/README.md

 ## How to build

-``cargo build --release`` automatically build a static Linux 64 bit binary as defined in the config.toml file.
+``cargo build --release`` automatically builds a static Linux 64 bit binary as defined in the config.toml file.
 Ensure that musl is installed on your system.